Arbitration

 Enforcement of Norwegian and non-Norwegian arbitral awards

-Both Norwegian and non-Norwegian arbitral awards are enforceable under the Enforcement Act, in the same manner as a ruling handed down by the ordinary courts.
+Both Norwegian and non-Norwegian arbitral awards are enforceable under the Enforcement Act, in the same manner as a judgement handed down by the ordinary courts.
 Norway is a signatory to the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.
-If the award is not made in English, Norwegian, Swedish or Danish, a certified translation of the award is required for enforcement.
+It should be noted that even arbitral awards which are handed down in a state which is not signatory to the New York Convention will, as s starting point, also be recognised and enforceable in Norway.
+If the award is not made in English, Norwegian, Swedish or Danish, a certified translation of the award is required for enforcement in Norway.

 Arbitral awards are rarely set aside

-An arbitral award may only be set aside based on:
+An arbitral award may only be set aside based on the following grounds:

 - lack of legal capacity